Reconstruction guided Meta-learning for Few Shot Open Set Recognition: Acknowledgement

 \fi

 -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Sayak Nag} received his Bachelor’s degree in Instrumentation and Electronics Engineering engineering from Jadavpur University, Kolkata, India.
-Currently, he is pursuing a Ph.D. in the Department of Electrical and Computer engineering at the University of California, Riverside.
-His broad research interests include computer vision and machine learning with a focus on few-shot learning, meta learning, open-set recognition and weakly-supervised learning. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Dripta S. Raychaudhuri} received his Bachelor’s degree in Electrical and Telecommunication engineering from Jadavpur University, Kolkata, India.
-Currently, he is pursuing a Ph.D. in the Department of Electrical and Computer engineering at the University of California, Riverside.
-His broad research interests include computer vision and machine learning with a focus on multi-task learning, domain adaptation and imitation learning. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Sujoy Paul} is currently at Google Research.
-He received his PhD in Electrical and Computer Engineering from University of California, Riverside and his Bachelor’s degree in Electronics and Telecommunication Engineering from Jadavpur University.
-His broad research interest includes Computer Vision and Machine Learning with more focus on semantic segmentation, human action recognition, domain adaptation, weak supervision, active learning, reinforcement learning, and so on. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Amit K. Roy-Chowdhury} received his PhD from the University of Maryland, College Park (UMCP) in 2002 and joined the University of California, Riverside (UCR) in 2004 where he is a Professor and Bourns Family Faculty Fellow of Electrical and Computer Engineering, Director of the Center for Robotics and Intelligent Systems, and Cooperating Faculty in the department of Computer Science and Engineering.
-He leads the Video Computing Group at UCR, working on foundational principles of computer vision, image processing, and statistical learning, with applications in cyber-physical, autonomous and intelligent systems.
+Currently, he is pursuing a Ph.D. in the Department of Electrical and Computer Engineering at the University of California, Riverside.
+His broad research interests include computer vision and machine learning with a focus on few-shot learning, meta-learning, open-set recognition, and weakly-supervised learning. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Dripta S. Raychaudhuri} received his Ph.D. in Electrical and Computer Engineering from the University of California, Riverside, and his Bachelor’s degree in Electrical and Telecommunication engineering from Jadavpur University, Kolkata, India.
+He is currently an Applied Scientist at Amazon AWS, USA.
+His broad research interests include computer vision and machine learning with a focus on multi-task learning, domain adaptation, and imitation learning. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Sujoy Paul} received his PhD in Electrical and Computer Engineering from the University of California, Riverside, and his Bachelor’s degree in Electronics and Telecommunication Engineering from Jadavpur University.
+He is currently a Research Scientist at Google Research, India.
+His broad research interest includes Computer Vision and Machine Learning, focusing on semantic segmentation, human action recognition, domain adaptation, weak supervision, active learning, reinforcement learning, and so on. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Amit K. Roy-Chowdhury} received his PhD from the University of Maryland, College Park (UMCP) in 2002 and joined the University of California, Riverside (UCR) in 2004 where he is a Professor and Bourns Family Faculty Fellow of Electrical and Computer Engineering, Director of the Center for Robotics and Intelligent Systems, and Cooperating Faculty in the department of Computer Science and Engineering.
+He leads the Video Computing Group at UCR, working on foundational principles of computer vision, image processing, and statistical learning, with applications in cyber-physical, autonomous, and intelligent systems.
 He has published over 200 papers in peer-reviewed journals and conferences.
-He is the first author of the book Camera Networks: The Acquisition and Analysis of Videos Over Wide Areas.
+He has also published two monographs on camera networks and wide-area tracking.
 He is on the editorial boards of major journals and program committees of the main conferences in his area.
-His students have been first authors on multiple papers that received Best Paper Awards at major international conferences, including ICASSP and ICMR.
 He is a Fellow of the IEEE and IAPR, received the Doctoral Dissertation Advising/Mentoring Award 2019 from UCR, and the ECE Distinguished Alumni Award from UMCP. \end{IEEEbiography}